When was the last time you focused so intensely on something that you lost track of time and didn’t feel the hours passing by?

 One of the best books written on this topic is Cal Newport’s “Deep Work: Rules for Focused Success in a Distracted World”, which has fascinating studies and practical strategies to help improve one’s focus.

 In one chapter, Cal recounts an anecdote about a high-performing professional who, as an orthodox Jew, studied the Talmud intensely early in the morning, which helped improve his focus and performance at work.

-Being able to sit still for 30–45 minutes after the dawn prayer, and focusing on reciting or memorizing the Qur’an, away from distractions and everyday business, can be a powerful antidote to our hyper-connected world.
+Being able to sit still for 30–45 minutes after the dawn prayer and focus on reciting or memorizing the Qur’an away from distractions and everyday business, can be a powerful antidote to our hyper-connected world.

 It helps us develop the deep focus we desperately need to succeed.

 This is because concentrating intensely on divine texts and resisting the temptation to check one’s phone or get up to do something else improves the focus wiring of your brain, which can have a long-term impact on your ability to get critical long-term projects done.